ed-g/pg_schema_dataclip/README.md

     GRANT SELECT ON ALL TABLES IN SCHEMA dataclip_schema TO dataclip_user;
 ```

-1. Or, use the handy postgres "ALTER DEFAULT PRIVILEGES" command to
+### Use the handy postgres "ALTER DEFAULT PRIVILEGES" command

-grant access in the future whenever views are created.
+ALTER DEFAULT PRIVILEGES will grant access in the future whenever views are created.

-  a. `privileged_user` is the user you'll typically be using to CREATE the
+`privileged_user` is the user you'll typically be using to CREATE the
 views.

-  b. `dataclip_user` is the user used to SELECT from the views and show them on the web.
+`dataclip_user` is the user used to SELECT from the views and show them on the web.

 ```sql
     ALTER DEFAULT PRIVILEGES